EvergeneIO/community-endpoints/README.md

     res.send('hello world')
 });
 ```
-here you can go to http://localhost:3000 and test the route
+Now you can start `app.js` and go to http://localhost:3000 and test the route.

 If you are more interested go to https://expressjs.com/de